TERMS OF BUSINESS

 To maintain our competitive premiums, validate your information and to combat fraudulent activity, your insurer may require you to provide certain documentation to support your application.
 These requirements will be outlined to you at the point of sale and may include but are not limited to copies of driving licences, proof of any no claims discount and signed application/proposal forms.

 Any supporting documentation that does not correspond to the information you have provided will be corrected and where applicable an additional premium may be charged by your insurer.
+We will also apply the charges set out in the ‘Service Charges’ section of this document.

 Anti-Fraud Registers and Other Searches